CHAMBER WORKS

 to write this work for saxophone, but as Doug and I worked together,

-it became clear that the perfect voice for this piece would be
+it became clear that the perfect voice for this piece at that time was

 the clarinet.
 With its mood shifts, rhythmic changes, and harmonic